skaloud/DNA-metabarcoding-course/lesson5/lesson5.md

 ### Excercises

-1. **Extract reads whose titles contain 12801 and save them to the file barcode.fastq.gz**
+1. **Extract reads whose titles contain the number 12801 and save them to the file barcode.fastq.gz**
    - Try to use the Linux commands specified above.
    - How many reads did you extract?